 You should look at my life as a cautionary tale.
 Just over 10 years ago, I had tremendous social anxiety and used alcohol and drugs to self-medicate in social settings.
 But bad decisions, combined with excessive work hours, only added to my anxiety.

-Because I didn’t find a healthy coping strategy for my natural feelings, I eventually suffered a severe panic attack.
+Because I didn’t find a healthy coping strategy for my natural feelings, I eventually suffered a severe panic attack that landed me in the emergency room.

 But this won’t happen to you.
 Here’s why: